JoKeyser/Theil-Sen-Matlab/README.md

 A key modification is to use `median(X, 'omitnan')` instead of `nanmedian(X)` to avoid dependency on the (commercially licensed) [Statistics Toolbox](https://mathworks.com/products/statistics.html).
 See the [changelog](#changelog) below for further modifications.

-(Note that there are several other implementations of the Theil-Sen estimator on Mathworks's [File Exchange](https://mathworks.com/matlabcentral/fileexchange).
+(Note that there are several other implementations on Mathworks's [File Exchange](https://mathworks.com/matlabcentral/fileexchange).
-Unfortunately all were found to depend on the Statistics Toolbox, [except one](https://mathworks.com/matlabcentral/fileexchange/43135-regression-utilities), which was judged to be slower and less versatile.)
+Unfortunately most were found to depend on the Statistics Toolbox, [except one](https://mathworks.com/matlabcentral/fileexchange/43135-regression-utilities), which was judged to be slower and less versatile.)

 ## Installation